kurtwp/kurtwp/README.md

 Welcome to my Github for **building, breaking, and learning**!

 ---------------
-My Github repository serves as my professional showcase, centered around my ongoing Homelab Projects.
+My Github repository serves as my professional showcase, centered around my ongoing Home lab Projects.

 > By maintaining my Github repository as a **living sandbox** it allows me to utilize my homelab as a test bench for maintaining and developing skills from **documentation** to **device setups** through **advanced configuration** and **automation scripting**.